 I have a very short tolerance for client BS.
 I have very clear lines drawn in the sand and demand respect.
 I can’t go above and beyond for a client if they do not respect my business or my livelihood.
 But, a bad client CAN become a good client if you are clear and firm with them.

-For example, I’ve had a client show up late, with coffee and kid in tow, and demand to be finished early, then ask if I can post date their payment for their next payday.
-I stood my ground, but was polite.
-I was firm, but respectful of her as a person with stuff going on at home.
+- For example, I’ve had a client show up late, with coffee and kid in tow, and demand to be finished early, then ask if I can post date their payment for their next payday.
+I stood my ground but was polite.
+I was firm but respectful of her as a person with stuff going on at home.
 I asked her to reschedule when she had the money and a babysitter.
 I was also booked out 4 weeks at that point.
 I expected never to hear from her again.
-She’s been an every 6 week client for 4 years now, always early, brings coffee for the both of us, and leaves the kid at home!
-No stylist had ever showed her that her behavior was bad, they would just stop returning her calls after a while.
+She’s been an every 6-week client for 4 years now, always early, brings coffee for the both of us, and leaves the kid at home!
+No stylist had ever shown her that her behavior was bad, they would just stop returning her calls after a while.
 Communication is KEY!

 #4 BE HONEST.